Single vs. Dual-Sided Power Meter: Which One to Buy?

 Continue reading to learn more details.

-What Is the Difference Between Single and Dual-sided Power Meters?
+What Is the Difference Between Single and Dual-Sided Power Meters?

 The main difference between a single-sided and dual-sided power meter is that a single-sided power meter measures only the power output of one of your legs (mostly left) and then multiplies it by two to get your total power output.